nabeelam/pslfantasy/README.md

 # PSL Fantasy League

-Developed in completion of coursework for CS 360, Software Engineering, by Dr. Suleman Shahid at the Lahore University of Management Sciences.
+Developed in fulfilment of coursework for CS 360, Software Engineering, by Dr. Suleman Shahid at the Lahore University of Management Sciences.

 PSL Fantasy League is our modest implementation of a fantasy cricket league, in particular the Pakistan Super League.
 It runs as a client-server interaction in nodeJS.

 # Features

+PSLFantasy has the following high-level features:
-* User Signup and Login
+* User Signup and Login,
-* Data Scraping from ESPN (via Selenium)
+* Data Scraping from ESPN (via Selenium),
-* Buying and Selling Portal
+* Buying and Selling Portal,
+* Player Information and Statistics,
-* Upcoming Fixtures
+* Upcoming Fixtures,
-* Sorted League table
+* League Table, sorted by score.

+## Data Scraper
+The data scraper is developed in Selenium WebDriver, which can be installed from [here](http://seleniumhq.org).
+We write a scraper in its Python bindings, which pulls match data from ESPN and updates ```matches.txt```.

 # Getting Started